identity-com/docs/showcase/README.md

 ```

 ### Gateway Client
-The gateway client allows managing of gateway tokens.
+The gateway client allows the management of "Gateway Tokens".
 A gateway token is required for a user to prove that they have
 been verified by a gatekeeper before being allowed to use certain on-chain applications.
 The rules required for a
 gatekeeper to issue a token could include things like age checks, OFAC checks, etc.

-More information can be found [here](https://github.com/identity-com/on-chain-identity-gateway).
+More information can be found [here](https://identity-com.github.io/on-chain-identity-gateway).

 ```shell
 $ yarn global add @identity.com/solana-gatekeeper-lib